 So, by the end of it, it’s a personal preference.
 Make whatever makes you happy!
 Now that you have graduated from the Brownies 101 course, let’s move on to this super-easy recipe:)

-Why make Brownies in the Instant Pot?
+Why make Chocolate Brownies in the Instant Pot Pressure Cooker?

 Confession time!
 Till a month ago, I couldn’t understand why you would want to bake brownies in a pressure cooker.
-I really like the crisp chocolate exterior that contrasts so well with the gooey interior in oven baked brownies, .
+I personally like the crisp chocolate exterior that contrasts so well with the gooey interior in oven baked brownies, .
 But believe me, my thoughts changed in a flash when I tasted these brownies.

 See, unlike other cakes, you don’t want your brownies to rise, you want them to be dense to achieve that fudgy and chewy texture.
 At the same time, you don’t want them to dry out too.
-In an Instant Pot, these brownies steam cook in a water bath , almost like a cheesecake, which helps them get that moist and gooey texture.
+In an Instant Pot, these brownies steam cook in a water bath , just like a cheesecake, which helps them get that moist and gooey texture.

 The only thing an Instant Pot cannot do is the crisp exterior that you get in the oven.
 In the end, I don’t think one method replaces the other in this case.
 Personally, I feel like I now have two delicious ways of making fudgy brownies 🙂 .
-On days when the outside temperature is soaring, I don’t have to turn on the oven to make brownies 🙂
+On days when the outside temperature is soaring, I don’t have to turn on the oven to make brownies anymore 🙂

-Super Easy Recipe for Instant Pot Fudgy Brownies
+Super Easy Recipe for Instant Pot Brownies

-Frankly, making brownies doesn’t get any easier than this.
+Frankly, making homemade brownies doesn’t get any easier than this.
 I am sure all of us have our favorite recipes for making brownies from scratch, but, we also have a favorite store-bought brownie-mix.
 Why?
 Because brownie cravings and kids playdates can happen anytime of the day… or night… and one has to be prepared 😉

 So, after trying out our fair share of brownie-mixes, we love the Brownie Truffle Baking Mix from Trader Joe’s.
 I used that for this post and we tested 3 batches to get to our final recipe.
 I wanted to test different timing, but in the end, the 40 minutes preset on the CAKE setting in Instant Pot Ultra, worked out perfect for us.